hfabiancv/progra2-22a-harold-carrillo--andres-quesada--rodrigo-hernandez/README.md

 ## Parameters

-Minimum of 3 strings, i.e. two adding words and the solution (output).
+Minimum of 2 strings, i.e. one adding word and the solution (output).
-After the first word the rest of the words must be accompanied by a + and a blank space, except for the last word.
+After the first word the rest of the words must be accompanied by a "+" and a blank space, except for the last word.
 The last word must be accompanied by an "=" followed by a blank space.

 ## Examples of program execution